rhapsodyai/rhapsodyai/README.md

 ## Donate
 If you are financially stable and sound, as many people in this line of work are, please consider donating if you like and want to support my work.
-All donations will be used toward upkeep and creating more content. 💗
+All donations will be used toward upkeep and creating more content.
+Thank you for your support! 💗

 [![Github Sponsors](https://img.shields.io/badge/Sponsors-EA4AAA?style=for-the-badge&logo=github-sponsors&logoColor=white)](https://github.com/sponsors/rhapsodyai)
 [![Patreon](https://img.shields.io/badge/Patreon-FF424D?style=for-the-badge&logo=patreon&logoColor=white)](https://patreon.com/kiyomizumia)